 6 – PHOTOGRAPH LANGDALE PIKES FROM BLEA TARN

-The other reason to visit Blea Tarn is for an invigorating dip.
-We have more information about how to do this on our guide to the best wild swimming locations in the Lake District.
+Another reason to visit Blea Tarn is for an invigorating dip.
+Find more information on our guide to the best wild swimming locations in the Lake District.

-While Blea Tarn feels remote, you can reach it by a steep windy road connecting the Great Langdale Valley with the Little Langdale Valley.
-Parking is at the National Trust car park, a 5-minute walk to the tarn.
+How to get there? — Parking is at the National Trust Car Park (location – LA22 9PG), a 5-minute walk to the tarn.
 It is free for National Trust members, but for non-members, the ticket machines only take cash, so bring some change with you.

-7 – REST UP WITH A PINT AT OLD DUNGEON GHYLL
+8 – HAVE A PINT AT OLD DUNGEON GHYLL

 After exploring the Langdale Pikes, you’ll be ready for a rest by the end of the day.
 Although the valley is relatively remote with few facilities, finding a pub is not difficult.